 Alan B. Levine has been a director and chairman of our Audit Committee since 2005.
 Mr. Levine served as Chief Financial Officer and Director of Virtual Access Networks, Inc. from 2001 to 2002 and Chief Financial Officer and Treasurer of Marathon Technologies Corporation from 1998 to 2001.
-Mr. Levine is currently a director, chairman of the audit committee, and a member of the compensation and special committees of Dynasil Corporation of America.
 From 2007 to 2011, he served as Vice President and Chief Financial Officer of the Graduate Management Admission Council.
 Prior to this, Mr. Levine was with Ernst & Young LLP from 1974 to 1998, and was Partner from 1986 to 1998, where he established and directed an Entrepreneurial Services practice.
-Previously, Mr. Levine served as a director and chairman of the audit committees of MCK Communications and Nextera Enterprises, Inc., and director, chairman of the audit committees, and a member of the compensation committee of Magnatek, Inc. Mr. Levine earned a Bachelor of Arts degree from the University of Vermont.
+Previously, Mr. Levine served as a director, chairman of the audit committee, and a member of the compensation and special committees of Dynasil Corporation of America, a director and chairman of the audit committees of MCK Communications and Nextera Enterprises, Inc., and a director, chairman of the audit committee, and a member of the compensation committee of Magnatek, Inc. Mr. Levine earned a Bachelor of Arts degree from the University of Vermont.
 He also holds a Master of Accounting degree from the University of Arizona and was a certified public accountant.
 As chairman of our Audit Committee Mr. Levine has demonstrated that he is valuable to the Audit Committee's function.
 He is the Company's designated "audit committee financial expert" as defined by SEC regulations.
 Mr. Levine brings to the Board extensive demonstrated expert knowledge and experience in accounting and finance from his Master of Accounting degree and as a former partner with Ernst & Young LLP and a former chief financial officer.
 This knowledge and experience gives Mr. Levine a perspective that he is able to use to help the Audit Committee and Board understand the highly technical issues management confronts on a daily basis and to serve as a critical resource for management.